shift-left-test/Hosta/README.md

 The following packages should be installed to use on your host environment

 - CMake (3.16 or above)
-- GCC toolchain
+- C compiler toolchain (GCC, clang, etc)
-- Make

 The following packages are necessary to test this project